DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

     Fibre texture
     <1.
 1. 1.> || [0, 0, 1]

+Actually, this texture is usually referred to as the γ fibre; therefore, a quicker way to define it is to use:

+    >>> gamma = FibreTexture.gamma()

+This kind of shortcut also exists for alpha and epsilon textures (see `here <http://pajarito.materials.cmu.edu/lectures/L23-Metal_Textures-Torsion_BCC-part2.pdf>`_) for details).

-The other way is to use two (out the the three) Bunge-Euler angles to define the possible orientations (assuming that orientations are uniformly distributed over the remaining angle).
+The third way is to use two (out of the three) Bunge-Euler angles to define the fix angles (assuming that the orientations are uniformly distributed over the remaining angle).
 E.g.:

     >>> fibre_phi2 = FibreTexture.from_Euler(phi1=0., Phi=0.)